3 Ways to Test Your Flooring Samples

 Put your flooring samples near a window in the room you want to redecorate.
 As the daylight changes, look at your flooring samples in every light.
-When it gets dark, use different accent lighting combinations, like overhead lighting and lamps.
+When it gets dark, use different accent lighting combinations like overhead lighting and lamps.
 Consider taking pictures of the floor in each type of light to help you decide.
-We also recommend that you move it around the room as the day goes on to see it in all areas and all lighting.
+We also recommend that you move your sample around the room as the day goes on to see it in all areas and all lighting.

 Use Your Hands and Feet